RichardHarwood/3D-Cell-Workflow/README.md

 CHLstl = pv.read(output+sample +"chl3D.stl")
 ```

-Now we can see the chloroplasts in 3D - Note that the a HQ image is saved but i am showing GIFs here cause they are nicer :) the code to make the gifs is at the end of the readme
+Now we can see the chloroplasts in 3D - Note that the a HQ image is saved but I am showing GIFs here cause they are nicer :) the code to make the gifs is at the end of the readme

 ```python
 pv.set_plot_theme("document")
 p = pv.Plotter()